Johnston Press sees boost from digital business in 2015

-Johnston Press Plc, the publisher of "The Scotsman" and "The Yorkshire Post", said it was seeing economic growth in most of its markets and the growing strength in its digital business would help the company improve further in 2015.
+Johnston Press Plc (JPR.L), the publisher of "The Scotsman" and "The Yorkshire Post", said it was seeing economic growth in most of its markets and the growing strength in its digital business would help the company improve further in 2015.

 The Edinburgh-based media group said it expected trading in 2014 to be in line with current market expectations.